jamesmarturillas/automation-tests/README.md

 # The automation-tests

-## A Java for Selenium API powered Framework that uses Page Object Model
+A Java for Selenium API powered Framework that uses Page Object Model

-This contains all scripts for automating Gengo systems regression tests using Java for Selenium.

 ## What's inside?